 Check out our list of best Yosemite Family Hotels.

-House rentals inside the national park, from small cabins to larger chalets that accommodate 10+ people, are located in Yosemite West, Foresta and Wawona.
+Vacation rentals inside the national park, from cozy cabins to larger chalets that accommodate 10+ people, are located in Yosemite West, Foresta and Wawona.

 Yosemite West vacation rentals are located off Wawona Rd. south out of the valley.
 It’s about 30+ min. drive to Yosemite Village from Yosemite West.

 Foresta rentals are situated off Big Oak Flat Rd., road going north from valley to Crane Flat and Highway 120.
 Foresta is very convenient both to the Yosemite Valley and Tuolumne Meadows.